Des Moines Water Quality at a Glance

 Des Moines Water Works (DMWW) provides essential water services to approximately 600,000 residents across the greater Des Moines metropolitan area, including Des Moines, West Des Moines, Urbandale, Windsor Heights, and parts of surrounding communities.
 As Iowa’s largest water utility and among the top 50 utilities nationwide, DMWW operates three advanced treatment facilities processing water from the Des Moines and Raccoon Rivers through approximately 1,360 miles of distribution lines, maintaining over 80,000 water meters and 10,000 fire hydrants across central Iowa.

 Des Moines sources its drinking water primarily from the Raccoon River and Des Moines River, with additional supply from radial collector wells and an infiltration gallery system.
 Water is treated at three facilities: the Fleur Drive Treatment Plant (75 MGD capacity), the L.D.
-McMullen Water Treatment Plant at Maffitt Reservoir (25 MGD capacity), and the Saylorville Water Treatment Plant (10 MGD capacity) utilizing advanced membrane technology.
+McMullen Water Treatment Plant at Maffitt Reservoir (25 MGD capacity), and the Saylorville Water Treatment Plant (10 MGD capacity) utilising advanced membrane technology.
 DMWW’s water consistently meets federal and state quality standards, though the utility faces ongoing challenges with agricultural runoff contributing to nitrate contamination, requiring sophisticated treatment processes and significant investment in nitrate removal systems to ensure safe drinking water for Iowa’s capital region.

-Des Moines Water Quality: Current Status (2024-2025)
+Des Moines Water Quality: Current Status (2025–2026)

 Latest Testing Results

 - Federal Compliance: Des Moines Water Works maintains compliance with all federal and state drinking water standards, conducting rigorous daily water testing across all three treatment facilities and throughout the distribution system.
+DMWW’s 2025 Consumer Confidence Report confirms continued compliance with all EPA maximum contaminant levels.

 Water Sources

 - Raccoon River: Primary source serving the Fleur Drive and L.D.
 McMullen treatment plants, with additional supply from an infiltration gallery system providing naturally filtered groundwater.
+Nitrate levels in the river fluctuate seasonally, typically peaking during spring and early summer following heavy rainfall and fertiliser application across Iowa’s agricultural landscape.

 - Des Moines River: Secondary source serving the Saylorville Water Treatment Plant through radial collector wells, providing system redundancy and supply security.
+Also subject to elevated nitrate levels during peak agricultural runoff periods.

 Advanced Treatment Technology